-Kickoff: Autonomous Feature Agents
+Kickoff: Autonomous feature agents

 The /kickoff flow launches an autonomous Claude agent in an isolated git worktree to implement a feature in the background.
 You describe what you want, and a fully instrumented agent handles the rest – tracked through crosslink the entire way.